HamStudy/hamstudy-hambook/general2023/content/Part 1. The Science/Chapter 1. Expanding Your Electrical Foundation/section 1-2 Reactance and Impedance.md

 **For Capacitors:**
 > **Key Information:** *As frequency increases, a capacitor's reactance decreases.* {{< link id="G5A06" >}}

-Capacitors become more "willing" to pass current as frequency rises.
+Capacitors become more "willing" to allow current flow as frequency rises.
 This is why they're excellent as bypass capacitors, offering an easy path for RF signals while blocking DC.

 Continuing our spring analogy: At low frequencies, you push the spring through its full compression cycle, meeting maximum resistance.
 But at very high frequencies, you're changing direction so quickly that the spring barely begins to compress before you reverse direction—it just vibrates in place with minimal resistance.
 The faster the frequency, the less time the spring has to compress and build up opposing force (lower reactance).